kaskada-ai/kaskada-ai.github.io/_posts/2023-08-25-introducing-the-new-kaskada.md

 ## The Challenge of using Real-Time Data in AI Applications

-Real-time data for AI Applications has always been surrounded by an array of technical and infrastructural challenges.
+Real-time data for AI Applications has always been surrounded by an array of challenges.
 For example:

-1. **Infrastructure Hurdles**: Accessing real-time data often means struggling to acquire data and dealing with complex infrastructure, requiring significant time and expertise to get right.
+1. **Infrastructure Hurdles**: Accessing real-time data often means struggling to acquire data and deploying complex infrastructure, requiring significant time and expertise to get right.

 2. **Cumbersome Tools**: Traditional tools for streaming data are bulky, with steep learning curves and complex JVM-based setups.